selva14504/14504rosa/Readme.md

 ## 🚀 Quickstart

 1. **Set the Docker image**
-   Update `k8s/deployment.yaml` with your Docker Hub user and image.
+   Update `k8s/deployment.yaml` with your Docker Hub user and image

 2. **Build & push**
    ```bash